PierreZ/pierrezemb.fr/content/posts/acid-transactions/index.md

     * [repeatable read](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Non-repeatable_reads)
     * But [phantom reads](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Phantom_reads)(reading of rows which were added by other transaction after this one was started) are possible.

-Phantom reads are a real problem for batch queries.
+Lock-based Concurrency Control are coming with performance issues due to the lock.
+Also, phantom reads are a real problem for batch queries.
 This is why most modern datastore are not using a Lock-based concurrency control, but Multi-Versioned Concurrency Control.

 ### Multi-Versioned Concurrency Control